joeferner/redis-commander/docs/configuration.md

 to use the HTTP standard "Authentication" header anymore.
 Istio does not play along with others - it just tries to validate every connection using the RFC conformant HTTP header and (naturally) fails doing so.
 Failing JWT validation it just resets the
 HTTP connection and no more communication allowed.
-To work around Istio cuting in the line the name of the authorization header can be changed to something else ignored by Istio.
+To work around Istio cutting in the line the name of the authorization header can be changed to something else ignored by Istio.
 (config value "server.httpAuthHeaderName" or environment variable NAUGHTY_ISTIO_WORKAROUND_HEADER)

 ### 5. Redis Connections